History of Formula One regulations: 2000s

 Banning of almost all aerodynamic devices other than the front and rear wing, slick tyres reallowed (keeping to narrow track dimensions), limit imposed of eight race/qualifying engines for the whole season (every new engine afterwards results in 10-place grid penalty), rev limit decreased to 18,000 rpm.
 Rear wing width reduced from 1000 mm to 750 mm and height increased from 800 mm to 950 mm, front wing ground clearance reduced from 150 mm to 50 mm and width increased from 1400 mm to 1800 mm.
 Rear diffuser to be longer and higher, variable front aerodynamic devices permitted (with limited in-car control by the driver), KERS (kinetic energy recovery system) introduced to convert energy generated under braking into a temporary horsepower increase of around 80 bhp that can be used 6.6 seconds per lap by the drivers for overtaking.
 Pit lane is no longer closed when safety car is deployed.
 Mid-season testing banned.

 2010s

 Previous regulation changes at the tail end of the first decade of the new millennium aimed at improving the show had largely proven to be a failure.
 With cost escalation now largely under control thanks to recently implemented budget caps and safety standards at an all-time high, the sport's focus for the new decade was around continuing to improve the spectacle.
-Alongside this, however, was the medium-term objective of making the sport more environmentally aware, both in an effort to secure its future in times of dwindling fossil fuel reserves, but also to bring in new sponsors put off by the sport's image of conspicuous consumption.
+Alongside this, however, was the medium-term objective of making the sport more environmentally aware, both in an effort to secure its future in times of dwindling fossil fuel reserves, and also to bring in new sponsors put off by the sport's image of conspicuous consumption.